MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-business-premium-plan.md

     > You have to set a toggle to allow your employees to use Skype for Business to search for Skype users.
 See [Let Skype for Business users add Skype contacts](../../set-up-skype-for-business-online/let-skype-for-business-users-add-skype-contacts.md).

 - **Option 2.
-Aktualisieren Sie Ihren Plan und kaufen Telefonsystem und eine in- oder National und International aufrufen Plan**.
+Aktualisieren Sie Ihren Plan, und kaufen Sie ein Telefon System sowie einen Inlands-, Inlands-und Auslandsanruf Plan**.

     > [!Important]
     > Although Skype for Business Online Plan 2 is included with the Office Business Premium subscription, **you can’t add cloud voice calling features**.
 So, we recommend that you evaluate an Enterprise E5 (or Enterprise E3) plan to see if it is more cost effective.